 What are the current practices describing research problems in primary research in psychological science?
-We reviewed a random sample of 100 papers published between 1st January 2011 to 31st December 2020 in six leading psychology journals (Journal of Personality and Social Psychology, Journal of Experimental Social Psychology, Psychological Science, Journal of Experimental Psychology: General, Organizational Behavior and Human Decision Processes, Personality and Social Psychology Bulletin).Details on our random selection process are provided on OSF:

-https://osf.io/bq68u/wiki/home/?view_only=de923858992545e2891ed3daf21b3442.
-One paper in our sample was a meta-analysis, and one paper was a correction.
-We did not code these two observations because our analysis focusses on primary research.
+The two first authors and a research assistant reviewed the 100 randomly selected articles published between January 1, 2011, to December 31, 2020, in six leading psychology journals (Journal of Personality and Social Psychology; Journal of Experimental Social Psychology; Psychological Science; Journal of Experimental Psychology: General; Organizational Behavior and Human Decision Processes; and Personality and Social Psychology Bulletin).
+Details on our random selection process are provided on OSF: https://osf.io/bq68u/wiki/ home/?view_only=de923858992545e2891ed3daf 21b3442.
+One article in our sample was a meta-analysis, and one article was a correction.
+We did not code these two articles because our analysis focused on primary research.